Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 1. The user taps their NFC device(s) on their mobile
 2. The app reads the NFC's serial number(s), applies a hash function and sends it to the `extended_recovery` pallet
 3. The hashed serial number(s) is retrieved and verified
-4. The `extended_recovery` pallet calls `initiate_recovery` from the standard recovery pallet
+4. The `extended_recovery` pallet calls `initiate_recovery` and `vouch_recovery` from the standard recovery pallet
-5. The old account associated with the app receives a notification
+5. The old app associated with the old account receives a notification (assuming the app still exits)
 > The notification will be used to approve or reject the recovery within a specified period later - [Future improvements](https://github.com/Interstellar-Network/Grants-Program/blob/recovery/applications/Interstellar-Network-Recovery.md#planned-future-improvement)
-7. Calls `vouch_recovery` from the standard recovery pallet

 #### Recovery Token with extended recovery pallet